-A discussion of CBIZ's practice groups and certain external relationships and regulatory factors that currently impact those practice groups are provided in the paragraphs below.
+A discussion of CBIZ's practice groups and certain external relationships and regulatory factors that currently impact those practice groups are provided below.
 See Note 22 of the accompanying consolidated financial statements for further discussion of CBIZ's practice groups.

-The Financial Services practice group is divided into a Financial Services division, which represents the various accounting units spread geographically throughout the United States that provides their services regionally, and a National Services division consisting of those units that provide their services nationwide.
-Both the Financial Services and National Services divisions report either directly to the Chief Operating Officer, Financial Services or to the President, Financial Services.
-The Chief Operating Officer, Financial Services, and the President, Financial Services report to CBIZ's President and Chief Operating Officer.
+The Financial Services practice group is divided into a Financial Services division, which represents the various accounting units spread geographically throughout the United States that provide their services regionally, and a National Services division consisting of those units that provide their specialty services nationwide.
+Both the Financial Services and National Services divisions report either directly to the Chief Operating Officer of Financial Services or to the President of Financial Services.
+The President of Financial Services reports to CBIZ's President and Chief Operating Officer.

 Restrictions imposed by independence requirements and state accountancy laws and regulations preclude CBIZ from rendering audit and attest services (other than internal audit services).
 As such, CBIZ and its subsidiaries maintain joint-referral relationships and administrative service agreements ("ASAs") with independent licensed Certified Public Accounting ("CPA") firms under which audit and attest services may be provided to CBIZ's clients by such CPA firms.
 These firms are owned by licensed CPAs, a vast majority of whom are also employed by CBIZ subsidiaries.
 Under these ASAs, CBIZ provides a range of services to the CPA firms, including (but not limited to): administrative functions such as office management, bookkeeping, and accounting; preparing marketing and promotion materials; providing office space, computer equipment, and systems support; and leasing administrative and professional staff.
 Services are performed in exchange for a fee.
-Fees earned by

-CBIZ under the ASAs are recorded as revenue in the accompanying consolidated statements of operations and totaled approximately \$111.5 million, \$109.6 million and \$87.3 million for the years ended December 31, 2010, 2009 and 2008, respectively, a majority of which is related to services rendered to privately-held clients.
+Fees earned by CBIZ under the ASAs are recorded as revenue in the accompanying consolidated statements of operations and totaled approximately \$109.1 million, \$110.1 million, and \$108.2 million for the years ended December 31, 2011, 2010 and 2009, respectively, a majority of which is related to services rendered to privately-held clients.
 In the event that accounts receivable and unbilled work in process become uncollectible by the CPA firms, the service fee due to CBIZ is typically reduced on a proportional basis.
 The ASAs have terms ranging up to eighteen years, are renewable upon agreement by both parties, and have certain rights of extension and termination.